loveconomics/kevinsterling.github.io/_pages/about.md

   - /about.html
 ---

-I am an environmental economist studying externalities, with a particular focus on waste management, climate change, and environmental policy.
+I am an environmental economist studying externalities, with an interest in waste management, climate change, and environmental policy.